kokkulapraveen/number-guessing-game/README.md

-this is a number guessing game <b>
+this is a number guessing game <br>
-firstly the user will be asked range of the number<b>
+firstly the user will be asked range of the number<br>
 secoundly the user starts guessing a number in the range